web-dev-sam/templates/README.md

 ## Gettings Started
 - Replace all `webry-monorepo-template` package names with your own
-- `npm i`
+- `pnpm i`
-- Check npm scripts and structure
+- Check pnpm scripts and structure